Pre-Built harps are now available for purchase! Click this LINK to see them.

 Ultimately, it is what you get use to playing that counts.
 A beginner can learn on a Paraguayan and move up to the bigger Celtic styles if they wish.
 Or, they might find it advantageous to just stay with a melodious Paraguayan.

 In other words, my 4 or 5 Irish Bodhrans play & sound totally different from each other, even though they are similar in size & build.
-My dulicmer, lap harps, lyres, etc., all sound & play different from other like models or makes.
+My dulcimer, lap harps, lyres, etc., all sound & play different from other like models or makes.
 Sure, amongst instrument genres, a similar sound is given.
 But, put two mountain dulcimers side by side, even of the same make/model, and a difference will likely be heard (despite a makers best efforts to offer uniform sounds within each model line up).

 This is the same for Paraguayan folk harps compared to Celtic folk harps and, within each genre of style instrument.
 Because of these perceived differences, folks are always looking to find the perfect instrument and most never quite find it!
 (I know!)
 All instruments have their particular voices and advantages & disadvantages (some more; some less).